 And we made these awesome scarecrow snacks!

-We mixed refried beans, sour cream and salsa together.
-We spread it over a tortilla.
+We mixed refried beans, sour cream, and salsa together.
+Then we spread it over a tortilla.
 We used tortilla chips to make the hat and cheese for hay!

 The ‘staches ATE IT UP!
 DELICIOUS.
 And Cute!

 Of course, you can bring Fall activities into your math and literacy centers!